karinlag/2013-07-Oslo/python-programming/2_Flow_Control.md

 code blocks.
 The **indentation** above is NOT just to make things look pretty - it tells Python what the body of the if-statement is.
 This is true whenever we create any code blocks, such as the bodies of loops, functions or classes.
-This is also why we had to print enter twice after the if statement - after the first time, python is offering you to type in more things that would be executed in the else, so you press enter to tell python that you are done, and that it should evaluate the if.
+This is also why you will have to press enter twice after the if statement - after the first time, python is offering you to type in more things that would be executed in the else, so you press enter to tell python that you are done, and that it should evaluate the if.

-**Short exercise**
+**Task:** Type it in, and run it, and see if the value of sign is what you expected it to be.
+Note, you have to press enter twice after "Have a nice day", then you can show the value of sign by printing it.

-Repeat the if statement above, and test out what the value if i has to be in order to be able to trigger the else clause.
+**Task:** Repeat the if statement above, and test out what the value of i has to be in order to be able to trigger the else clause.